a-sowa/holbertonschool-simple_shell/README.md

 ## How to use the program
 In your terminal, type `./hsh` to run the program.
 You will see the prompt `($)` which indicates that it is ready to receive the command.
-Currently, this simple shell handles the  *built-in* commands, for instance,
+Currently, this simple shell handles those *built-in* commands:

 `exit` - exits the shell<br />
 `env` - prints the current environment variables<br />